lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 os parâmetros também precisam ser inicializados.
 :end_tab:

-When our `MySequential`'s forward propagation function is invoked, each added block is executed in the order in which they were added.
-We can now reimplement an MLP
-using our `MySequential` class.

 Quando a função de propagação direta de nosso `MySequential` é invocada, cada bloco adicionado é executado na ordem em que foram adicionados.